You are currently viewing 15 Coolest Things to Do in Tokyo JapanPin

 Pin

-Essential Tips for Visiting Tokyo for First TImers
+Essential Tips for Visiting Tokyo for First Timers

 • Best Time to Visit: Summer is peak season.
 Go during March and April to see cherry blossoms and between September and November to see fall foliage.